How to Fix What’s Stopping You from Climbing in LoL

 2) You continue to play while tilted

-We’ve all experienced the “just one more game” feeling, and this is no truer than when you’re on a losing streak.
+We’ve all experienced the “just one more game” feeling, and this is no truer than your recent match history is full of losses.
 When you’re tilted, the most simple League of Legends basics fly out of the window, with your sole focus on winning the game rather than improving.

 Consistency in League of Legends cannot be undervalued.
 Competent enemies can tell when you’re playing inconsistently, and a smart enemy will be able to abuse the fact that you’re tilted.
 Realistically, when you’re tilted or frustrated at the game, you will not be capable of playing at the level required to beat the enemy.
 While you may get the occasional win, it’s never a good idea to chase lost LP.

 If you notice that you’re making silly mistakes such as missing CS or making basic errors, you’re probably starting to tilt.
 Tilt is one of the biggest enemies in League of Legends after toxicity, trolls, and Teemo.
 It can really creep up on you over the long term if you aren’t paying attention.

 For the most part, preventing yourself from queueing again will solve the problem.
 You should try to take a step back and not play League of Legends for a few days while you let your mind and body reset.
 If you’re in a match, mute everyone in your match if you haven’t already and try to pretend you’re playing with and against bots.
 Focus on your own play and what you can control or you’ll find descending into a rabbit hole.
 For more techniques for managing tilt and other mentality related aspects, check out our article, How to Maintain the Optimal Mindset for Climbing the Ranked Ladder in League of Legends.

 3) You aren’t warming up before a ranked session